AliDehbansiahkarbon/dataset-serialize/README.md

-# Forked version difference from the original version are:
+# Forked version differences from the original version are:
 - The original one is meant to support FDMemtable, this fork will support TClientDataset and TdxMemData(From DexExpress) too.

 <hr>